Sterwen-Technology/navigation_server/doc/Server-Router.md

 | port    | int    | 4501    | listening port of the server                           |
 | coupler | string | None    | Name of the Miniplex coupler in the configuration file |

+### NMEAKController server

+This is an internal server that has no direct TCP access.
+All accesses to this server are via the Console.
+This server maintain the list of devices connected on the NMEA2000 network along with the information they are sending.

 ### Couplers
 Couplers classes are connecting to instrumentation bus via direct interfaces or couplers.
 Direct communication via serial lines is also supported.